 Tolerate: Rabbit, Deer, Drought

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Plant bulbs 5-6" deep in fall.
-Bulbs prefer a neutral to slightly acidic, sandy loam.
-May not be as winter hardy as many other daffodils, but is an excellent selection for gardens in the deep South.
-After the flowers have bloomed, the top portion of each flower stem may be removed to prevent seed formation (optional), but foliage should not be cut back until it begins to yellow.
+Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
+Best in organically rich, sandy loams that drain well.
+Plant bulbs 4-6" deep and 3-6” apart in fall.
+After the flowers have bloomed, the top portion of each flower stem may be removed, as practicable, to prevent seed formation, but foliage should not be cut back until it begins to yellow.
 Flowers usually face the sun, so bulbs should be grown with any shade areas at the rear of the planting.
 Bulbs can be left undisturbed for a number of years.
-Propagation by bulb division is easiest.

-This daffodil grows well in border fronts, near shrubs or trees, in wild gardens or in naturalized areas.
-Best planted in quantity: from smaller groupings of at least six bulbs to large masses in long, sweeping drifts.
-Mixes well with other spring bulbs.
+Best in beds, borders, wild gardens, open woodland areas, in front of shrubs or massed under trees.
+Best planted in quantity, i.e., from smaller groupings of at least 6 bulbs to large sweeping drifts.
+Mixes well with other spring-flowering bulbs.